markusewalker/motivational-messages/README.md

 # Motivational Messages
-This is a Github Actions based framework that is meant to send motivational messages via email-to-SMS gateway for the typical work day!
+This is a Github Actions based framework that is meant to send motivational messages via the Pushover app for the typical work day!
 However, if you want to try running this locally, continue reading on to see how.

 ## Table of Contents
 1. [Prerequisites](#Prerequisites)